 When using Tresorit, no data ever leaves your device without being encrypted, and as a result, no one, not even Tresorit, can access your files if they are not given access.
 Remain compliant with regulations that recommend or require encryption, and decide where your data is stored from among our Data Residency options in 12 regions.
 Use role-based templates to quickly set up user access rights and activity logs to monitor access to sensitive files.

-Learn more about how we can help make your digital workspace more secure.
+Learn more about how we can help make your digital workspace more secure with Tresorit Secure Cloud.